nervosnetwork/mercury/core/rpc/README.md

 **Params**

 - `from` - Specify the provider of the CKB for Dao deposition.
-  - The elements in the `From::items` array must be the same kind of enumeration.
+  - The elements in the array must be the same kind of enumeration.
+  - If `JsonItem` is an identity, the assets of addresses controlled by the identity will be pooled.
+  - If `JsonItem` is an address, the assets of unspent records of the address will be pooled.
+  - If `JsonItem` is an unspent out point, the assets of the out point will be pooled.
 - `to` - Specify the recipient of the deposit.
   - If `to` is null, the CKB is deposited to the `from` address.
 - `amount` - Specify the amount of CKB for the deposit.
 The deposit amount should larger than 200 CKB.